darshit8983/cron-parser/README.md

 and maven 3.6.3 version

 ### Building the script
-Cron parser requires minimum of javaa 17 & maven 3.6.3 to build.
+Cron parser requires minimum of java 17 & maven 3.6.3 to build.

 From the project root, do `mvn clean install` :
 ```bash